Display¶

 All standard representations are internally managed by the Display module, by the Front Panel and by the Image Generator.

 No specific support is required as long as a VEE Port is using a standard representation.
-It can:

-- convert at runtime MicroUI 32-bit colors in display pixel format,
+convert at runtime MicroUI 32-bit colors in display pixel format,

-- simulate at runtime the display pixel format.
+simulate the display pixel format at runtime.

 Note